 At this point, it’s a good idea to double-check that all your files have been migrated properly to the new host before deleting anything from the old host or canceling your account.

-Using the File Manager in cPanel or your FTP software, ensure all the files on the new host match the files on the old host.
+First login using the same Admin login as your old website, and make sure everything is working properly, including the public facing site.
+Alongside that, using the File Manager in cPanel or your FTP software, ensure all the files on the new host match the files on the old host.
 If you spot a few extra files on the new host from the installation process, they can be safely ignored.
 If you happen to spot anything that’s missing, simply transfer the file over manually using cPanel.

 Once you’ve checked all your files have transferred properly, you’ll need to update your domain name to point at the new host.
 The exact method of updating your DNS records varies by DNS provider, so it’s best to look up specific instructions in your provider’s support documentation.